 Data has got the status of an asset in today’s competitive business world and almost all companies are aggregating it from as many sources as possible.
 The importance of Data is tremendous for the business community and they have acknowledged it.
 To measure data against the right metrics and expected outcomes, data analytical tools are used extensively.
 The scope of these services is very huge.
 The revenue from data analytical tools is going to increase by 50% to around $187 billion by the year 2019.

 Why Data Analysis

 - By analyzing data, you can get a clear picture of consumer preferences and this can help the company grow.

 - Free and open-source analytical tools can be leveraged to enhance the company’s business at no extra cost.

 Which Data Management Tools to use?

 By using data analytics tools, you get to utilize a lot of built-in functions rather than having to design the same from scratch.
-They not only accelerate the value you derive from Big Data analytics, but you also get better quality insights in quick time.
+They not only accelerate the value you derive from Big Data analytics, but you also get better quality insights in a quick time.

 In Data Analytics, ETL is a process in which Data is collated from the source system and transferred to a Data warehouse.
 It is the primary step in the Data analytics chain.
 The various tools available for ETL are:

-It is a Data integration platform which consists of a family of products related to Data analytics.
+It is a Data integration platform that consists of a family of products related to Data analytics.
 It has massive parallel processing (MPP) capabilities which can deliver a hugely scalable and flexible platform to process multiple varieties of Data volumes.
-Not only it helps to collect the data but also has the ability to check the quality of the data.
+Not only it helps to collect the data but it also has the ability to check the quality of the data.
 The tool has been widely used by businesses from the time it was introduced.
 A recent survey conducted by Gartner gave it 4.2 stars out of 5.